 Our internet is slow, so please be prepared--bandwidth enough for email and general exploring.

 For meals, we offer shared weekday dinners, basic healthy breakfasts, and shared prep/cleanup.
-We can cook vegetarian and vegan meals but we do cook meat and use gluten, so if you need a space completely free of those items, we cannot accommodate (e.g. some folks are super-sensitive to gluten).
+We can cook vegetarian and vegan meals but we do cook meat and use gluten, so if you need a space completely free of those items, we cannot accommodate (e.g. some folks are super-sensitive to gluten and we don't want to accidentally make you ill).
 We want you to be safe and feel comfortable, so make sure we touch-base if you have special needs.

 Other meals self-provided while you are off exploring.
 You provide your own lunch (you have a small kitchen).
 We eat healthy, in-season, with lots of plants and grains and occasional meats.
 We are omnivores but often cook vegetable-centered ways.
 On weekends, we make more elaborate breakfasts and dinners.
 And cakes.
 We love cakes.
 Overall, we eat pretty darn good.
 During the spring, summer and fall, we have tons of fruit to eat.
-If you have a very specific dietary need, you may need to provide a few things to help us out; we will happily switch things out but may not have core pantry items to meet your needs (e.g. gluten-free pasta, etc.)
+If you have a very specific dietary need, you may need to provide a few things to help us out; we will happily switch things out but may not have core pantry items to meet your needs (e.g. gluten-free pasta/condiments--we have most other things.)

 We ask every Workawayer to leave their accommodation clean and ready for the next guest.